shughr/spacers/skills.md

 `*Technician helps Smart weaponry only.`

+## Navigator
+An Navigator creates and interprets sector charts with and without the assistance of a computer.

+As the Navigator explores, they create a chart indicating the places they've visited.
+Players should not draw a map.
+Instead, they should list locations and features.
+If they can pass an Navigator skill test then they are considered to be in possession of accurate charts and data on the sector(s) in question.
+So long as they are 'on the chart' they can travel between locations without facing obstacles previously encountered.
+When creating a chart of a place not previously explored, the cart counts as supplies for navigating and pathfinding.

+__Suggested Help:__ Cartographer, Researcher

+#### Navigator factors
+_Breadth (starts at 2):_ interplanetary, interstellar, intergalactic.

+_Information:_ area personally explored, from standard telescopy, from high powered telescopy, based on word of mouth.

-## -Cartographer-
+## Cartographer
--For mapping on an overworld scale.
-See Torchbearer core rules.-
+For mapping on an overworld scale.
+See Torchbearer core rules.

-> Deleted because Navigator should rule all mapping in Spacers.

 ## Civilian
 Civilians fuel the machine of society.
 They work the industries and services required for intergalactic life, fabricate supplies, and operate the moisture farms.

-__Suggested Help:__ Clerk, Dealer

-__Beginner's Luck:__ Health

 #### Civilian Factors
-_Work:_ service industry & supply chain, corporate work & industrial fabrication, computer & technical, hydroponics & terraforming.
+_Work:_ service industry & supply chain, corporate work & industrial fabrication, computer & technical, farming & terraforming.

-_Necessities_: laundry & domestic life, managing warpnet accounts, event planning, finding a job & opening (or closing) a bank account.
+_Necessities:_ laundry & domestic life, managing warpnet accounts, event planning, finding a job, opening a bank account.

-_Complaining_: taxes & sports, spouses & weather, commute & foreigners, aliens.
+_Complaining:_ taxes & sports, spouses & weather, commute, foreigners, aliens.

 ## Clerk
 Clerks are stewards of crews, enterprises, corporations, starbases, and sectors.
 They are adept at recordkeeping and formal communications.
 Use Dealer to cash in and make deals, not Clerk.

-__Suggested Help:__ Civilian, Dealer

-__Beginner's Luck:__ Will

 #### _Clerk Factors:_
 _Logistics:_ Local, overworld; interplanetary, interstellar, intergalactic.

 _Paperwork:_ invoice, contract, taxes.

-_Cataloguing:_ travel log, business & transactional log, research into the unknown.
+_Cataloguing:_ travel log, business log, research.

-_Contracts:_ work for hire, small enterprise, corporate & governmental.
+_Contracts:_ work for hire, small enterprise, corporate.

-_For:_ party, small enterprise, large enterprise, national or planetary, cluster.
+_For:_ one, party, small enterprise, large enterprise, national, planetary, cluster.

 _Email:_ personal, to accountant, to slumlord, to CEO, to government official, to world leader.